2022 Alcan Regulations

 - The rally is open to the general public.

 Minimum age is 21 unless accompanied by a parent or guardian.

-August 22 driver orientation and sign a liability release
+22 driver orientation and sign liability releases before

 - Entrants must present

 requires proof of insurance be carried at all times.

 Entrants also need a passport for border crossings.